-For further information about addresses, you are advised to read the Royal Mail's guidance, which can be found on their website.
+For further information about addresses, you are advised to read the Royal Mail's guidance, which can be found on their website: www.royalmail.com.

 Guidelines for Numbering Buildings

 A new street should be numbered with the odd numbers on the left and the even numbers on the right from the entrance of the street.